 Battery is the most disappointing aspect of the Teclast X70 R 3G.
 The tablet can give you a battery backup of up to about 8-10 hours on a single charge, but only if you keep the brightness to as low as possible and don’t do any heavy stuff or a lot of multitasking.
 When I first received the tablet, I charged it to full and turned the brightness to almost maximum.
 And to my surprise, the battery was below 50% within two hours with only a few songs streamed online.

 To make it worse, it takes about four hours to charge from 0 to 100.
 However, when I kept the brightness to the lower side, only then it was able to go on for about seven hours.
 But again as I said, you will have to avoid doing heavy stuff on the tablet if you want to get the maximum possible juice.

 The Teclast X70 R 3G tablet has a better camera quality than what I expected from it after looking at its price tag.
 It has a 2MP rear camera with no flash and focus.
 As you would expect, it clicks better images in daylight conditions and the quality deteriorates as you go into low light conditions.
 But you can still get decent photos if you are patient, have steady hands, and enable the color processing & white balance from the camera settings.
 On the front, there is a VGA camera which does not offer much to talk about.

 Note: Click on images to view in original resolution.

 The Teclast X70 R 3G has its good and bad things like every other gadget, but what matters the most here is its price.
 It costs only $60 and in my opinion, it justifies that more than what you would expect.
-If you are looking for a tablet that you can use for casual browsing, play some games when bored, watch your favorite videos, going through some documents, then it should definitely be on your list.
+If you are looking for a tablet that you can use for casual browsing, play some games when bored, watch your favorite videos or go through some documents, then it is worth a consideration for sure.